yuanqing/figma-plugins/packages/figma-sort-layers/README.md

 ### Sort Pages

-Sorts pages of the current document in alphabetical order.
+Sort pages of the current document in alphabetical order.

 ## License